+You or someone with an approved role needs to sign and date the form before you file it.
 Both W-2 and W-3 forms can be filed electronically or by mail.
 You’re required to e-file, however, if you have 250 or more W-2 forms.

 To file W-2 and W-3 forms electronically, you’ll need to register for the Social Security Administration’s business services online (BSO) platform.